 Notes

 - Slow cooker lamb shanks: Follow the recipe instructions for seasoning and browning the lamb.
 Transfer the lamb to a large slow cooker.
-Add the vegetables, then add 1 cup wine (instead of 2), add broth and remaining ingredients.
+Add the vegetables, then add 1 cup wine (instead of 2), broth, and remaining ingredients.
 Cover the slow cooker.
 Set on Low and cook for 8 hours or on High and cook for 5 to 6 hours or until the shanks are fully cooked to fall-apart tender.

 - Leftovers and storage: Store leftovers in an airtight container in the refrigerator for up to 4 days.
 Reheat lamb and vegetables in a 350 degrees F heated oven in an oven-safe pot for about 30 minutes.
 If the sauce has reduced too much, add a little more beef broth.